hkwi/ansible-collection-xtra/docs/nib.md

         label: localhost
 ```

 Rule1.
-If the type was obvious from property, we can drop it.
+If the type was obvious from property, we can drop type property.

 ```
 ---